Switched from Windows to Mac: Here’s how the keyboards are different

 - F12 – Increases Volume

 If you are a macOS user and are thinking about how to use the function keys on your Mac, there are numerous ways in which you can use the F keys on your Mac to perform specific actions quickly.
 For instance, you can use them in their default state to perform the respective functions.
-However, if you wish to assign a new function to an F key, you can do so by navigating to the Shortcuts utility and changing their role.
-On the other hand, if you are new to macOS and wish to learn all about Function keys and their shortcuts, you can use Mouseless, a third-party application that facilitates users to know and practice shortcuts involving the F keys.
+However, if you wish to assign a new function to an F key, you can navigate to the Shortcuts utility and change their role.
+On the other hand, if you are new to macOS and wish to learn about Function keys and their shortcuts, you can use Mouseless, a third-party application that facilitates users to know and practice shortcuts involving the F keys.

 Option

 A unique key present on a Mac keyboard is the “Option” key.
 Every Mac keyboard features two “Option” keys, each location on either side of the spacebar.
-Like the function keys, option keys play a crucial role in implementing numerous keyboard shortcuts.
+Option keys are crucial in implementing numerous keyboard shortcuts like the function keys.
 Besides being an integral part of keyboard shortcuts, “Option” keys are used for performing numerous other actions, a primary example of which is inserting special characters.

 Enter

-Like the two enter keys present on a Windows keyboard, a Mac keyboard also features two “Enter” keys, one on the alphabet side and one on the number pad side.
-However, a major difference between the Enter keys of Windows keyboards and the ones present on Mac’s keyboard is that in the latter’s case, the “Enter” key on the alphabet side is termed as “Return.”
-Mac users use these keys daily to confirm numerous actions, including pressing the “Ok” option on any dialog box.
-However, in the case of certain applications, the “Enter” keys are used to perform different actions.
+Like the two enter keys on a Windows keyboard, a Mac keyboard also features two “Enter” keys, one on the alphabet side and one on the number pad side.
+However, a significant difference between the Enter keys of Windows keyboards and those on Mac’s keyboard is that in the latter’s case, the “Enter” key on the alphabet side is termed as “Return.”
+Mac users use these keys daily to confirm numerous actions, including pressing the “OK” option on any dialog box.
+However, in the case of specific applications, the “Enter” keys are used to perform different actions.

 Mac Keyboard Shortcuts

-Another aspect where Mac keyboards are completely different from Windows keyboards is keyboard shortcuts.
-Similar to Windows, macOS offers users numerous keyboard shortcuts that facilitate them to perform tasks quickly and increase their productivity.
+Another aspect where Mac keyboards are entirely different from Windows is keyboard shortcuts.
+Like Windows, macOS offers users numerous keyboard shortcuts that facilitate them to perform tasks quickly and increase their productivity.
 Here are some of the most commonly–used Mac keyboard shortcuts:

 Command + W – Instantly closes the active application window.